celluloid/reel/README.md

 [nio4r]: https://github.com/celluloid/nio4r

-Connections to Reel can be either non-blocking and handled entirely within the Reel::Server thread, or the same connections can be dispatched to worker threads where they will perform ordinary blocking IO.
+Connections to Reel can be either non-blocking and handled entirely within the Reel::Server thread ( handling an HTTP, SSL, or UNIX socket ), or the same connections can be dispatched to worker threads where they will perform ordinary blocking IO.
 Reel provides no built-in thread pool, however you can build one yourself using Celluloid.pool, or because Celluloid already pools threads to begin with, you can simply use